The Flatness You Already Recognize

 The psychedelic therapy movement adds another signal.
 The FDA granted breakthrough therapy designation to psilocybin for treatment-resistant depression.
 The projected market: $8 billion by 2028.
 We hold mixed views on psychedelics — the clinical data is promising, the risks are real and incompletely understood.
 But the demand signal is unmistakable.
 People are willing to dissolve ordinary consciousness to find what ordinary life no longer provides.

 This is not regression.
 It is reconstruction.
 And the Stoics would recognize it immediately.
+So would you.

 Epictetus taught the dichotomy of control: distinguish what is within your power from what is not, and direct your energy exclusively toward the former.
-Marcus Aurelius practiced this daily in his Meditations — not as philosophy but as self-authoring, a written practice of orienting toward what matters and releasing what doesn't.
+Marcus Aurelius practiced this daily in his Meditations — not as philosophy but as self-authoring, a written practice of orienting toward what matters and releasing what does not.
 Seneca insisted on practicing virtue not in extraordinary circumstances but in ordinary life, in the texture of a regular afternoon.

 This is Frankl's dereflection in practice.
 Stop searching for meaning.
 Pick up the four questions.
 Answer them honestly.
 Do the actions.
 Record what happens.
 Meaning arrives as a byproduct of the directed doing, not as a prerequisite for starting.

 A 2024 study in the Journal of Personality and Social Psychology found that goal clarity — specifically, the ability to articulate a desired state and track progress toward it — predicted life satisfaction more strongly than goal achievement itself.
 Direction, not arrival.
+You already know this intuitively.
+The days that feel meaningful are the days you moved toward something, not the days you arrived.

 We know meaning can be rebuilt individually.
 The clinical evidence for meditation, structured journaling, community participation, and purpose-driven goal-setting is strong.
 People who practice these consistently report higher meaning, better health outcomes, and more durable relationships.